‘Why did they have to kill my daddy?’ Two friends shot dead inside Humboldt Park

 Police radio transmissions indicated the youngest victim, 16, was shot 11 times and was in critical condition.
 The other victims were 17 and 30, according to the unconfirmed radio chatter.

-The shooting happened in the 11th police district, which covers parts of Humboldt Park and East and West Garfield Park.
+The shooting happened in the 11th police district, which covers parts of Humboldt Park and the East and West Garfield Park neighborhoods.
 Shootings in the district are down 21% over last year, from 95 to 75 through May 1, according to police statistics.
 But murders are up 6% over the same period, from 16 to 17.

 The fatal shootings occurred in the neighboring 14th police district, where shootings are down 14% from a year ago, according to police statistics.